Week 2 Stretching and Bending

-Another possibility would be to put the upper body of the child on a sofa or table (with soft surface) and gently pull the pelvis away from the edge, so that it is resting in your hands and free to move in any direction - up or down.
+Another possibility would be to put the upper body of the child on a sofa or table (with a soft surface) and gently pull the pelvis away from the edge so that it is resting in your hands and free to move in any direction - up or down.
 Where does it move most easily?
 Some children like to bend back a lot.
 Let them experience this - just moving the pelvis gently up and down in this position for about 5 minutes would be a great lesson in itself.

 Especially in bending back, the movements can look rather extreme.
 This is why I inserted the video above - if you think about it in another position, lying on the belly and lifting the head, you would get a 90" angle.
-Do not afraid to go back!
+Do not be afraid to go back!
 Just make sure the child`s head is supported by the table all the time, and that it arches all of this spine (instead of having a rather stiff back and a sharp angle in the neck).

-Prepare for this weeks lessons
+Prepare for this week's lessons

-Try gently moving your child either to bending forward, or back.
+Try gently moving your child either to bending forward or back.